Apartment Leasing Agent Training and Education Program Information

 - Presenting leasing information from a market survey

-According to the U.S. Bureau of Labor Statistics (BLS), employment growth for managers of property, real estate and community associations (the occupational group most closely aligned to apartment leasing agents) should be about equal to growth in all occupations from 2008-2018.
-That means a projected increase in jobs during that period of about 7-13% (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for managers of property, real estate and community associations (the occupational group most closely aligned to apartment leasing agents) should grow about 6% from 2010-2020, which is slower than average.
+This growth may be due to an increased number of individuals living in managed-housing, such as apartments and condominiums.

 To renew the NALP designation, individuals must have earned three continuing education credits during the preceding year.
 The NAA website lists a number of acceptable courses.
 State real estate guidelines also often have acceptable courses.